 Do I notice a raised eyebrow?

-The base requirement for a DAM has grown over the years from just storing images to including rich media experiences?graphic documents, office documents, video, 3D, computer generated imagery (CGI) and other files.
+The base requirement for Digital Asset Management has grown over the years from just storing images to including rich media experiences?graphic documents, office documents, video, 3D, computer generated imagery (CGI) and other files.

 The list of ?no-file? examples is long.
 It includes: usage instructions, disclaimers, claims, license agreements, copyright statements, product benefits, product family descriptions, safety statements, boiler plates, mission statements, campaign messages, promotional messages, tweets, blogs, and it goes on and on.